-We may perform a qualitative assessment of relevant events and circumstances about the likelihood of goodwill impairment.
-If it is deemed more likely than not the fair value of the reporting unit is less than its carrying amount, we calculate the fair value of the reporting unit.
-Otherwise, further testing is not required.
-We may also elect to exercise our unconditional option to bypass this qualitative assessment, in which case we would also calculate the fair value of the reporting unit.
-The qualitative assessment is based on reviewing the totality of several factors, including macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, other entity specific events (for example, changes in management) or other events such as selling or disposing of a reporting unit.
 The determination of a reporting unit's fair value is predicated on our assumptions regarding the future economic prospects of the reporting unit.
 Such assumptions include (i) discrete financial forecasts for the assets contained within the reporting unit, which rely on management's estimates of operating margins, (ii) long-term growth rates for cash flows beyond the discrete forecast period, (iii) appropriate discount rates and (iv) estimates of the cash flow multiples to apply in estimating the market value of our reporting units.
 Changes in these estimates could have a significant impact on fair value.
 If the fair value of the reporting unit (including its inherent goodwill) is less than its carrying value, a charge to earnings may be required to reduce the carrying value of goodwill to its implied fair value.
 If future results are not consistent with our estimates, we could be exposed to future impairment losses that could be material to our results of operations.
 We monitor the markets for our products and services, in addition to the overall market, to determine if a triggering event occurs that would indicate that the fair value of a reporting unit is less than its carrying value.
 One of our other monitoring procedures is the comparison of our market capitalization to our book equity to determine if there is an indicator of impairment.

-We performed a qualitative assessment as of October 1, 2022 for our refinery services reporting unit, which is the only reporting unit as of our assessment date that has goodwill.
+We performed a qualitative assessment as of October 1, 2023 and 2022 for our refinery services reporting unit, which is the only reporting unit as of our assessment date that has goodwill.
 We did not identify any relevant events or circumstances indicating that it is more likely than not that the fair value of the reporting unit is less than the respective carrying value.
-As such, a quantitative goodwill test was not required, and no goodwill impairment was recognized for the year ended December 31, 2022.
+As such, a quantitative goodwill test was not required, and no goodwill impairment was recognized for the year ended December 31, 2023 and 2022.